KQM-git/TCL/characters/cryo/diona.md

 The shield’s DMG Absorption scales based on Diona’s Max HP, and its duration scales off the number of **Icy Paws** that hit their target.

 **Press**
 * Rapidly fires off 2 **Icy Paws**.

 **Hold**
 * Dashes back quickly and before firing 5 **Icy Paws**.
 * The shield created by a Hold attack will gain a 75% DMG Absorption Bonus.
 * The shield has a 250% Cryo DMG Absorption bonus.
-* Applies a 1A Cryo Aura for a short duration upon formation and upon swap to a different active character.

 | Attribute | Tap | Hold |
 | :--- | :--- | :--- |